Introduction

 ● Inaccurate historical data reliance: While historical data can be a valuable benchmark, blindly relying on it without considering project specifics can lead to skewed estimates.
 Project managers should factor in current market conditions, project complexity, and any unique aspects that might differentiate the current project from past endeavors.

-By being aware of these common mistakes and taking steps to avoid them, project managers can develop more accurate cost estimates, forming a solid foundation for a realistic project budget and increasing the chances of project success.
+By being aware of these common mistakes and taking steps to avoid them, project managers can develop more accurate project cost estimates, forming a solid foundation for a realistic project budget and increasing the chances of success for your current project.

 Outsourcing cost estimating services